 You do not need to formally declare a double major everywhere.
 What matters more is how clearly your interests come through.

-It is also worth saying that a double major is not always the best choice, even if you have multiple interests.
+It is also worth saying that a double major is not always the best choice.

 A double major is not automatically impressive.
 It becomes meaningful when it reflects something real about you.